environmental hazards and safety measures

 Chemical Exposure and Workplace Safety

 Another critical area of environmental hazards and safety measures involves chemicals in workplaces and households.
 Factories often use or release substances that are hazardous to workers and nearby residents.
 Pesticides, cleaning agents, and industrial solvents may seem harmless but can cause poisoning, skin burns, and chronic illness if handled improperly.
 Chemical exposure is not limited to factories—everyday products at home can also be risky if not used with care.
 Proper labeling, safe storage, and protective gear like gloves and masks reduce exposure risks.
 Employers have a legal and moral duty to provide training and safety equipment to workers.
 Accidents like chemical leaks not only harm employees but also pollute soil and water for years.
 Governments enforce occupational health and safety laws, but individual awareness remains vital.
 People must know how to handle, dispose, and respond to chemical risks.
-Our review of Future of Health in 2025 highlights how rising environmental challenges demand safer practices at both personal and institutional levels.
+Our review of Future of Health highlights how rising environmental challenges demand safer practices at both personal and institutional levels.

 Climate Change and Natural Hazards